Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Experiments

 \section{Experiments}

 In this section, we present a comprehensive empirical evaluation of S2-DiGCL to validate its effectiveness across multiple downstream tasks and diverse real-world digraph datasets.
-Our experiments are systematically designed to address the following four key research questions: \textbf{Q1 (Model Performance):} Does S2-DiGCL achieve superior performance compared to existing unsupervised and supervised baselines? \textbf{Q2 (Component Contributions):} How do the real-domain path augmentation and complex-domain magnetic perturbation modules individually and jointly contribute to the model’s performance? \textbf{Q3 (Robustness):} How robust is S2-DiGCL to variations in key hyperparameters? \textbf{Q4 (Computational Efficiency):} How efficient is S2-DiGCL in terms of training time and convergence speed?
+Our experiments are systematically designed to address the following four key research questions: \textbf{Q1:} Does S2-DiGCL achieve superior performance compared to existing unsupervised and supervised baselines? \textbf{Q2:} How do the real-domain path augmentation and complex-domain magnetic perturbation modules individually and jointly contribute to the model’s performance? \textbf{Q3:} How robust is S2-DiGCL to variations in key hyperparameters? \textbf{Q4:} How efficient is S2-DiGCL in terms of training time and convergence speed?